Onest-io/onest-whitepaper/README.md

 ### VOTE
 Blockchain creates every day 10 Millionen VOTE, which rewards the worker system and ONS-power.

+#### Distribution
+6.18 Million VOTE are distributed on active worker proposals depending on total worker VOTE-power.
+3.82 Million VOTE are distributed to staked ONS, depending on ONS-power.

 #### VOTE-power
 The voter can define the emission type over time (constant or linear decrease) and the emission duration (max.
 150d), when voting for a worker, BP or committee member.
 The longer the time period, the lower the VOTE-power.
+1 VOTE-power is generated, when 1 VOTE is burnt per day.

+`const.
+VOTE-power = (total burnt VOTE on voting) / (total days for voting)`

+#### VOTE-proxy
+The ONS-power account can select a proxy for the next 300 days, which recives every day the daily VOTE reward.

 #### Effects of VOTE
 - VOTE is a limited utility, which can be minted, collected, shared, burnt, traded and used as collateal on the DEX